1987 Italian Senate election in Lombardy

 Lombardy elected its tenth delegation to the Italian Senate on June 14, 1987.
 This election was a part of national Italian general election of 1987 even if, according to the Italian Constitution, every senatorial challenge in each Region is a single and independent race.

 The election was won by the centrist Christian Democracy, as it happened at national level.
 Seven Lombard provinces gave a majority or at least a plurality to the winning party, while the agricultural Province of Pavia and Province of Mantua preferred the Italian Communist Party.

 Background

 Bettino Craxi's Italian Socialist Party reduced its gap with the Italian Communist Party after Enrico Berlinguer's death.
+Later after the USSR end the PCI lost his leftist wing, including senators Armando Cossutta and Luigi Meriggi, which created the Communist Refoundation Party.
 Many minor parties obtained a seat: between them, for the first time, Umberto Bossi's Lega Lombarda (Lega Nord since 1991).

 Electoral system

 The electoral system for the Senate was a strange hybrid which established a form of proportional representation into FPTP-like constituencies.
 A candidate needed a landslide victory of more than 65% of votes to obtain a direct mandate.
 All constituencies where this result was not reached entered into an at-large calculation based upon the D'Hondt method to distribute the seats between the parties, and candidates with the best percentages of suffrages inside their party list were elected.